2ndQuadrant/pg_stat_plans/pg_find_plans/README.rst

-Users should have a high degree of confidence that their queries on plan's structure are free of detectable errors, and pg_find_plans ensures this by carefully sanitising user input.
+Users should have a high degree of confidence that their queries on plan's structure are free of detectable errors, and pg_find_plans ensures this by carefully sanitizing user input.
 For example, if the node of interest was specified as 'seq scan' above, the query would raise an error - to do any less might result in a false sense of security about the actual costs of plans that sequentially scan the table ``mytable``, since the implementation might then